taaaraaa/lighthouse-data-notes/ML/pca.md

 - Lower computational complexity (time and space)
 - Improve model performance (e.g. accuracy)
 - Avoid over-fitting
+- mitigate the curse of dimensionality

+> :memo: **Note:** The curse of dimensionality refers to a set of problems that arise when working with high-dimensional data.
+The curse of dimensionality basically means that the error increases with the increase in the number of features.
+It refers to the fact that algorithms are harder to design in high dimensions and often have a running time exponential in the dimensions.
+The dimension of a dataset corresponds to the number of attributes or features that exist in it.

 ## How can we reduce the number of features?